martinsumner/riak_kv/docs/InstallAndStartGuide.md

 Almost all configuration of Riak can be done through the `etc/riak.conf` file.
 Each public configuration option should be described in that file, but there are additional `hidden` options supported for expert-advised changes.
 The `riak.conf` file is built from individual schema files, and the repositories which contribute towards those schema files are listed in [the `cuttlfish` section of the `riak/rebar.config` file](https://github.com/OpenRiak/riak/blob/fd27c6933391ece65b31760cccb87b671a80f310/rebar.config#L23-L37).

-Each individual schema component cna be found in the `priv` folder for that repository, e.g [priv/riak_kv.schema for the riak_kv schema](https://github.com/OpenRiak/riak_kv/blob/openriak-3.4/priv/riak_kv.schema).
+Each individual schema component can be found in the `priv` folder for that repository, e.g [priv/riak_kv.schema for the riak_kv schema](https://github.com/OpenRiak/riak_kv/blob/openriak-3.4/priv/riak_kv.schema).

 When starting a first cluster to experiment, the following configuration items are of particular importance: